jl749/Pose_EureKa/README.md

 ```
 when everything set up access the application via 'http://localhost:5000/room_1'

-if you are accessing it from a remote computer (not on server) </br>
+if you are accessing it from a remote computer (outside localhost) </br>

-you will need to set up a reverse proxy before the host server's express js for the [secure connection](https://w3c.github.io/webappsec-secure-contexts/)
+since `getUserMedia` is only available from the [secure](https://w3c.github.io/webappsec-secure-contexts/) contexts

-(`getUserMedia` is only available from secure contexts)
+you will need to set up a reverse proxy gateway

 (or you can simply start chrome with the following flag `--unsafely-treat-insecure-origin-as-secure="http://example.com"`)